 - Bug spray

-- All campers will receive a Highland Day Camp shirt on Friday.
+- All campers will receive a Highland Day Camp shirt.

 - Please put your child’s name on all their possessions!

-- Things Not to Bring: cell phones, iPods/iPads, electronics, Jewelry/watches, books or magazines that are not Christ centered
+- Things Not to Bring: cell phones, iPods/iPads, electronics, jewelry/watches, books or magazines

-- Prohibited Items: Fireworks, tobacco, alcohol, drugs, knives
+- Prohibited Items: fireworks, tobacco, alcohol, drugs, or knives

 Where is Highland Day Camp located?